open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

 ### Windows Packaging

-Every Collector release includes EXE and MSI packaging for Windows amd64 systems.
+Every Collector release includes EXE and MSI packaging for Linux amd64 systems.
 The MSI packaging includes a default configuration that can be found at `\Program Files\OpenTelemetry Collector\config.yaml`.